orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Metrics-Hook](images/studio-server-management-metrics-hook.png)

 ## Databases
-Lists all databases created on the server.
+It lists all databases created on the server.
 It is possible make a backup using the specific option.

 ![Databases](images/studio-server-management-databases.png)

 ## Warnings
-List all warning messages.
+It list all warning messages.
 For each you can see:
 - `Warning`, the warning message
 - `Count`, the number of that warnings
 - `Last Time`, the timestamp of the last warning message